Care of your fine wood grips

 For cleaning the grips, it is best to use denatured alcohol or other wood-cleaning products.
 Never use water!

-After removing any impurities, apply some oil onto the surface of the grips with a paint brush or a piece of clean cloth.
+After removing any impurities, apply some oil onto the surface of the grips with a soft paint brush or a piece of clean cloth.
 For better results, warm the oil beforehand to 30-40°C (86-104°F).
 Apply the oil sparingly to the whole surface and then let it dry at room temperature.

 Repeat this process whenever the wood dries out or - as a preventative measure - twice a year.